HyperviewHQ/hyperview_docs/documentation/product/settings/topics/notification-channels.md

 To enable the integration, enter the following information.

 1. Give the notification channel a name.
-Use this name to identify the channel when configuring an {ref}`Alarm Policy <Alarm-policies-doc>`.
+Use this name to identify the channel when configuring an {ref}`Alarm Policy <alarm-policies-doc>`.
 2. Copy and paste the webhook URL for the target Microsoft Teams channel.

 ```{image} /product/settings/media/add-notification-channel.png